spevans/swift-project1/doc/initialisation.md

 be mapped to a tuple since Swift doesn't support fixed length arrays.

 Finally, just pointing a struct to a memory address and directly reading values skips any validation of the underlying data.
+Also, using `ptr_to_uint` to find the address of a struct is a hack and not guaranteed to work.
+It is mostly exploiting how Swift currently treats structs and could break in the future.

 #### 2. Use a C struct and a Swift struct

 This method uses a C struct to accurately represent the memory layout and a Swift struct to represent a more useful view including using String etc for any parsed strings.
 As struct members are copied from the C version to the Swift one they can go through any required validation.
 [SMBios:init()](https://github.com/spevans/swift-project1/blob/master/kernel/init/smbios.swift#L73) is an example of this converting a C `struct smbios_header` to a Swift `struct SMBIOS`.

 #### 3. Read individual elements from a buffer

 An earlier method I had come up with was [MemoryBufferReader](https://github.com/spevans/swift-project1/blob/master/kernel/klib/MemoryBufferReader.swift).
 This was used for reading from mmapped files or any `UnsafeBufferPointer`.
 Individual items of different types can be sequentially read and it allows for sub-buffers to be created and read.
 An example of its use can be seen [here](https://github.com/spevans/swift-project1/blob/master/kernel/init/bootparams.swift#L514).

 Im still undecided about the best method for reading raw tables, however method 2 is currently my preferred one.